-Property Description Rule violation identified Specifies wh ich rule violations are logged.
-Table 18: Permitted values Value Description New rule violation du to a reques Unapproved exception Rule violations that are added through approval of the current request are logged.
+Property Description Rule violation identified Specifies which rule violations are logged.
+Table 18: Permitted values Value Description New rule violation due to a request Only rule violations that are added through approval of the current request are logged.
+Unapproved exception Rule violations that are added through approval of the current request are logged.
 Already known rule violations that have not yet been granted an exception are also logged.
 Any compliance violation All rule violations are logged, independent of whether an exception approval has already been granted or not.
 This value is automatically set when the Explicit exception approval option is set.
-Explicit exception approval • ether exception approvals are presented again or whether eption approvals should be reused.
-Table 19: P Permitted values Option is Description Enabled A known rule violation must always be presented for exception approval, even if there is an exception approval from a previous violation of the rule.
+Explicit exception approval Specifies whether exception approvals are presented again or whether existing exception approvals should be reused.
+Table 19: Permitted values Option De scription

+Enabled A known rule violation must always be presented for

+Property Descript Description Option is Description exception approval, even if there is an exception approval from a previous violation of the rule.
-Property Description

-Option is Description

 Not set A known rule violation is not presented again for exception approval if there is an exception approval from a previous violation of the rule.
 This exception approval is reused and the known rule violation is automatically granted exception.